leportella/v3/_posts/2019-01-15-opinion-nanodegree.md

 <center><img src="https://media.giphy.com/media/UnTC9o2HMyUta/giphy.gif" style="height:200px;"/></center>

 The final project uses deep learning with [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow) and boy... it was hard.
 I had a LOT of difficulty to go through this module and project.
 Until the Taxi project things were pretty cool, but after this... disaster.
+I really think it was not necessary to go so hard so fast.
+It was kinf of demotivator.

 ## Module 4: My project